Our family has been lucky enough to attract a brilliant multidisciplinary therapy team, who we like to think of as our work family!

 When not at work, Odette drowns in study (she has a PhD in the pipeline) and relaxes by baking, reading, rock climbing and spending time with friends.

-With a background as an occupational therapist who has spent decades helping the less fortunate in Africa, Pip is now one of our Counsellors
+With a background as an allied health assistant, Rebecca is now one of our Occupational Therapists

 RUTH POLLARD – Administration Manager and Animal Therapy Assistant

 With a background in business administration and dog sports, Ruth is now one of our Administrators and Animal Therapy Assistants